jjvanzon/Circular-Language-Spec/spec/overview.md

-﻿Encircle Language Spec
+﻿Circular Language Spec
 ======================

 Overview
 --------

-This documentation is an attempt to describe a programming language called Encircle.
+This documentation is an attempt to describe a programming language called Circular.
 It aims to be a diagram notation for visualizing computer code.

-The documentation tries to explain how coding concepts might be expressed in this Encircle language: concepts like objects, classes, relations, interfaces, events, commands and parameters.
+The documentation tries to explain how coding concepts might be expressed in this Circular language: concepts like objects, classes, relations, interfaces, events, commands and parameters.

-The Encircle language for now is a specification in writing.
+The Circular language for now is a specification in writing.
 At the time of this writing, no finished program was made yet.
 Only experiments were done.

 The documentation tries to shed light on the following topics: